Mythical Horses

 The Hindu Horse Devadatta

-In the Hindu religion, a magnificent white horse named Devadatta is ridden by Kalki, an incarnation of the god Vishnu, who brandishes a sword to reestablish righteousness and virtue in a world that has become evil and corrupt.
+In the Hindu religion, a magnificent white horse named Devadatta, often referred to as a divine steed, is ridden by Kalki, an incarnation of the god Vishnu, who brandishes a sword to reestablish righteousness and virtue in a world that has become evil and corrupt.

 Unicorn

-The beautiful unicorn is a legendary creature and a great example oh human imagination in world cultures throughout history.
+The beautiful unicorn, often referred to as one of the magical horses, is a legendary creature and a great example of human imagination in world cultures throughout history.
 In the East, for example, it is known as Kirin (Japan) and Ki-lin (China).
 Ancient Greek natural historians mentioned the unicorn as a real creature, although the one-horned animal described circa 390 BC was probably a misinterpretation of journal notes describing a rhinoceros.

-In Greek myth, this winged horse leaped from the body of Medusa along with his brother, the warrior Chrysaor, after Perseus beheaded her [9].
-Pegasus is a famous horse depicted in literature, cinema, video games, and other cultural artifacts.
+In Greek myth, this winged horse, one of the many mythical creatures, leaped from the body of Medusa along with his brother, the warrior Chrysaor, after Perseus beheaded her [9].
+Pegasus is a famous flying horse depicted in literature, cinema, video games, and other cultural artifacts.

 Other Horses in Greek Mythology

-Greek mythology contains so many horses that they are divided into categories.
+Greek mythology contains so many mythical beasts that they are divided into categories.
 There are the horses of gods and also the horses of heroes.

 Among the former are horses such as Abraxas, Bel, Iao, and the mares Bronte and Sterope, among many others.
 All of these are the animals of the god Helios.
 Apollo is often associated with a chariot.
 Even Hades had his horses, though not as many as Helios.